 Slice the baguette lengthways in half and lightly butter the cut side and toast this on a griddle pan or under a hot grill.
 If you want the tartine to be extra crunchy, I would suggest lightly toasting the underside too.
 I used 2 mini baguettes, making 4 tartines, but if you are making a longer one you can simply cut them up before serving.
 Layer the blue cheese fairly generously on the toasted cut side and place the pear slices on top of that.
-You even drop a few more pieces of cheese on top of hte pear creating a layered effect.
+You even drop a few more pieces of cheese on top of the pear creating a layered effect.
 Toast them under a hot grill until they start to bubble.
-Add chopped walnuts and then continue to grill for a futher minute or so.
+Add chopped walnuts and then continue to grill for a further minute or so.
 I find the walnuts burn if you add them at the beginning.
 You could also just scatter already toasted and chopped walnuts at the end.

 Drizzle these tartines with honey and tuck in.